4 Maintenance Tips to Help Keep Your Car in Top Shape

 If you plan to keep your vehicle for a long time, it is important to maintain not only the engine but the appearance of your car too.
 Irv Gordon’s car looks brand new both inside and out.
 Inside Irv’s car, there are no obvious signs of cracking or fading.

 If you want to keep your vehicle in good shape for many years, then you must protect the upholstery.
 Otherwise, the heat and UV rays from the sunlight will destroy the interior of your car.
 One way to keep the interior of your car from getting damaged is with a window film.
-A window film helps absorb UV rays and provides protection against cracking, splitting and fading.
+One benefit of tinting car windows is that it helps absorb UV rays and provides protection against cracking, splitting and fading.

 Protect Your Truck Bed